 - They are one of the best things you can do since you will also support your local farmers and you will buy locally grown veggies and fruits.

 - You can always bring with your reusable bags so you can avoid plastic.
-They often have nuts and legumes, too, so be sure to bring your jars!
+They might have nuts and legumes, too, so be sure to bring some jars!

 But what if they don’t have grains, nuts, and pasta?
 Then…